akashbhadouria/Myntra-Clone/README.md

 # Myntra Clone

-This is a clone of Myntra which is an e-commerce application.
+This is a clone of Myntra which is an e-commerce application where you can buy different products.

 ## Installation